EDUCBA Logo

 What is R Squared?

-To understand R squared analysis, let us consider n number of points in two-dimensional space say, (x1, y1), (x2, y2), … (xn, yn).
-Now we will plot them in two-dimensional space, and consider a line y = mx + b passing through them in such a way that the squared error is minimized.
+To understand R squared analysis, let us consider n number of points in two-dimensional space, say, (x1, y1), (x2, y2), … (xn, yn).
+We will plot them in two-dimensional space and consider a line y = mx + b passing through them to minimize the squared error.

 r squared regression

-Now the total squared error between the points and the line can be calculated as below.
-We will consider error along the y-axis.
+You can calculate the total squared error between the points and the line using the formula below.
+We will consider errors along the y-axis.

 e1 = (y1 – (m x1 + b))2